Anuja-y/Project_4/README.md

 Assess the performance of the models.
 Summarize our findings in the conclusion.

+Optimal Model Selection
+After evaluating both the RMSE Score and R^2 Score, the SVM model with fine-tuning emerges as the superior choice for the project

 Limitations of stock Prediction Model
 The most foundational limitations is that past performance does not guarantee future results .
 Even if our model captures historical trends perfectly, unpredictable events can always affect stock prices.
 Sudden shifts in the economy, like recessions or booms can change the stock game .